-As of January 1, 2020, approximately 77% of Illinois Medicaid beneficiaries were enrolled in comprehensive, risk-based managed care organizations (MCOs).
-For more enrollment information, visit the Department of Healthcare and Family Service's website at https://www.illinois.gov/hfs/info/factsfigures/Pages/default.aspx.
-This site provides enrollment by health plan by month, as well as a breakdown of enrollment by population type, percentage of members who actively selected a health plan vs. being auto assigned to a health plan, and member language preference.
+As of January 1, 2021, approximately 79% of Illinois Medicaid beneficiaries were enrolled in comprehensive, risk-based managed care organizations (MCOs).
+For more enrollment information, visit the Department of Healthcare and Family Services' Facts & Figures page on its website.
+This page provides enrollment by health plan by month, as well as a breakdown of enrollment by population type, percentage of customers who actively selected a health plan vs. being auto assigned to a health plan, and customer language preference.
 Data is updated monthly.